What Type of Products are Produced with Blow Molding

 These crucial safety products need to be easy to organize on the fly, by hand, by road workers and police officers looking to redirect traffic.
 And they have to hold steady to the elements at the same time.

-Blow molding provides a balance between lightness and rugged durability.
+The benefits of blow molding include a balance between lightness and rugged durability.
 Without blow molding, these objects would be much heavier, making them much less flexible to work with.
 And the materials choice might not be quite so apt to holding up to the drastic variations in weather that any road implements are necessarily exposed to.

 There are few places where you will be more surrounded by blow molded products in various sizes and shapes than your local department store’s gardening department.